o3de/o3de-extras/Gems/WarehouseAutomation/README.md

 # Warehouse Automation Gem for Open 3D Engine (O3DE)

 ## Requirements
-- Any O3DE project with the [ROS 2 Gem](https://github.com/o3de/o3de-extras/tree/development/Gems/ROS2) enabled.
+- Any O3DE project with the [ROS 2 Gem](https://docs.o3de.org/docs/user-guide/interactivity/robotics/) enabled.

 Please refer to [O3DE documentation](https://docs.o3de.org/docs/user-guide/gems/) to learn more about Gems and about registering Gems in the system and O3DE projects.

 ## Description
-This Gem contains a set of models and prefabs with underlying O3DE components that can be used to create a warehouse project suitable for robotic simulations.
-In particular, it delivers a conveyor belt simulation and a proximity sensor that can be used to control the belt.
-E.g., it can be used to stop to belt when transported goods reach a certain position on a belt.
-The conveyor belt is fragmented into smaller pieces which can be put together in any configuration.
-Additionally, this Gem delivers an asset with a sample palletizer configuration, in which one conveyor belt splits into two pick-up stations for robotic arms and an extra roller conveyor for putting aside goods.
+This Gem contains a set of models and prefabs with underlying O3DE components that can be used to create a warehouse simulation scene.
+It includes a conveyor belt with visuals and physical simulation as well as a proximity sensor that can be used to stop the belt, such as when transported goods reach a certain position.
+The conveyor belt is built from smaller pieces that can be put together in any configuration, allowing for twists and turns.
+Additionally, this Gem includes a sample palletizer configuration, in which one conveyor belt splits and feeds into two pick-up stations for robotic arms, and an extra roller conveyor for putting aside goods.

 The following assets are available in the Gem as O3DE prefabs:
 - `./Assets/Factory/ConveyorLine.prefab` - a sample palletizer configuration